 Danielle Boyce is a researcher and award-winning patient advocate with more than 20 years of professional experience.
-She holds a Master’s in Public Health with a concentration in epidemiology and will complete her Doctorate in Public Administration in 2020.
-For thirteen years she has worked as a research data analyst at Johns Hopkins University.
+She holds a Master’s in Public Health with a concentration in epidemiology and a doctorate in public administration.
+For nearly fifteen thirteen years she has worked as a research data analyst and statistician at Johns Hopkins University.
 She was a member of the FDA expert panel that recommended the approval of Epidiolex, the first CBD-based medication indicated for Dravet syndrome and Lennox-Gastaut Syndrome (LGS).
 She has authored and co-authored dozens of peer-reviewed journal articles, a children’s book, and writes a popular blog.
-She is also developing an app that provides resources to families of children with disabilities.
-She is also a member of the American Academy of Pediatrics’ Task Force on Epilepsy.
-Danielle lives in Phoenixville, PA, with her husband and four children.
+Danielle lives in Pennsylvania with her husband and four children.
 Her son, Charlie, had infantile spasms and now LGS.
 The cause of Charlie’s seizures is still a mystery, but Danielle connected with other parents in the Gould Syndrome community and wants to use her skills to advance the body of scientific knowledge on this condition.